Charles Edouard Frère: Career

 The younger Frère's painting continued the style and subject matter of his father; Le Matin called him "le peintre de la vie rustique."
-He was awarded medals at the Paris Salon in 1882, 1883, and 1885.
+He was awarded medals at the Paris Salon of 1882, 1883, and 1885.

 Because of similarities in their work and their names, and the overlapping years of their careers, the paintings of father and son are sometimes confused.
 They may be distinguished by the signatures: "Ed.
 Frère" or "Edouard Frère" for the father, while the son's work is signed beginning with the letter "C", sometimes as part of a stylized monogram combining the letters "C" and "E".

 Personal life; death

 On January 20, 1874, he married Giulia Augustina Maria Robecchi (b.
 1855), the daughter of the theatrical designer and painter Henry Robecchi (1826-1888) of Paris.
 They had a son, Gabriel (1874-1922), who became an actor, and two daughters who died very young.
 In 1879 he was elected to the Écouen city council, taking a seat vacated by his father.

 In November, 1894, returning to his home in Écouen from painting at a rural site, he fell from a horse-cart running at full speed and died at the age of 57.
 His remains joined those of his father and father-in-law at the Cimetière d'Écouen.
 His death effectively marked the end of the Ecole d'Écouen.